Geometry of Music Perception: Music perception

+Time adds a layer of complexity to sound perception by way of considering paths and sequences in $\cC$.
+We will focus on musical expectation as well as on tension and release.
 Our ability to anticipate future events is another vital aspect of human evolution.
-Perceptual expectation has been studied in cognitive neuroscience \cite{Bubic2009}, and it is also a fundamental part of music \cite{Huron2006,Pearce2012,Rohrmeier2013,Schmuckler1989,Seger2013,Wall2020}.
+Perceptual expectation has been studied in cognitive neuroscience \cite{Bubic2009}, and it is also a fundamental part of music perception \cite{Huron2006,Pearce2012,Rohrmeier2013,Schmuckler1989,Seger2013,Wall2020}.
 Clearly, musical expectation depends on the listener, or, more precisely, on his brain and its musical training \cite{Bigand1996Perceptionmusicaltension}.
 It involves recognizing and predicting patterns both in sound and time set within a context.
 Among musicians this is also known as the concept of tension and release.
 Some aspects of its neuro-acoustic mechanism have been studied in the literature \cite{Chan2019ScienceHarmonyPsychophysical,TRAMO_2005,Lahdelma_2015}.
-In this section we discuss its relation to (vertical) harmonicity, roughness and voice-leading, and we will demonstrate in the next section why we should and how we can analyze a periodicity approach to tension and release using tools from differential geometry.
+While roughness plays a role in tuning, scales and the sound perception of chords, it is not audible in the psychoacoustic interaction between consecutive chords.
+We will demonstrate in this section why we should and how we can analyze a periodicity approach to tension and release using tools from differential geometry.